Hybrid control for optimal visiting problems for a single player and for a crowd: Approximation of the continuity equation and coupled discrete system

 We add some complexity to our model.
 We repeat the previous test adding a dependency of \eqref{V} from the distribution of density $\mu(x,t)$.
 This makes our model a special kind of mean-field game.
-We keep all the parameters of test 2 with the only exception of the final time $T=0.5$, $\Delta x=0.066$, $\Delta t=0.033$ and the running cost